Gunay99/Annotation_task/README.md

 ### Task implementation

 The task is implemented in Psytoolkit (https://www.psytoolkit.org/).
-To use this task, you'll need to upload the experiment.zip file in your Psytoolkit account.
-The .zip file contains all the stimuli and the code needed for the full experimental set up.
-To upload it, you will need to click `Create new experiment` from the `Create` menu from the left of the screen, then use the section `Method 2: From a PsyToolkit experiment file (zip format)`.
+To use this task, you'll need to upload the `Annotation_task_exp.zip` file in your Psytoolkit account.
+The .zip file contains all the stimuli and the code needed for the full experimental set up and is available here: https://1drv.ms/u/s!AoSC3D-jR08OgfU5zk430UaqQwg0uQ?e=uITL2B

+To upload it on Psytoolkit, you will need to click `Create new experiment` from the `Create` menu from the left of the screen, then use the section `Method 2: From a PsyToolkit experiment file (zip format)`.

 ### Data preparation and analysis